 The Board, through the Audit Committee and the Compliance Committee, had conducted an annual review of the effectiveness of the risk management and internal control systems of the Group, including financial, operational and compliance controls and risk management functions as well as the adequacy of resources, staff qualifications and experience, training programmes and budget of the Company's accounting, internal audit and financial reporting function.
 Proper controls are in place to ensure the accounting and management information is recorded in a complete, accurate and timely manner.
-Regular reviews and audits are carried out to ensure that the preparation of financial statements in accordance with the Group's accounting policies and applicable laws, rules and regulations, thereby providing reasonable assurance regarding effective operation of the Group's business.
+Regular reviews and audits are carried out to ensure that the preparation of financial statements in accordance with the Group's accounting effective operation of the Group's business.